A caesarean section may be planned (elective caesarean section) or unplanned (including emergency or crash caesarean sections).

 - Some cases of pregnancy-related high blood pressure (pre-eclampsia).

 - If you have certain infections, such as a first genital herpes infection occurring late in pregnancy.
+This is not routinely offered if you have been previously diagnosed with genital herpes.

 - Some cases where you are having twins.